Charles A. Woodward: Biography

-In 1924, he was elected to the Legislative Assembly of British Columbia representing the Vancouver City riding as part of the Liberal Party of British Columbia government of John Oliver, which was defeated in the general election of 1928.
+In 1924, he was elected to the Legislative Assembly of British Columbia representing the Vancouver City riding as part of the Liberal Party of British Columbia government of John Oliver.
+In that election, he placed first among the 27 candidates vying for 6 positions in the Vancouver City riding.
+He did not seek re-election in the 1928 provincial election.

 A member of the Acacia Lodge of the Grand Lodge of British Columbia of the International Order of Freemasonry, Woodward is interred in the only mausoleum to be found in the Masonic Cemetery in the Vancouver suburb of Burnaby.